-When the use was established on the site in 1992, it was of a scale that was supported as a Home Industry which is permitted as-of-right in the policies of the Official Plan and the provisions of the Zoning By-law.
-Since that time, the use has grown to keep up with demand and meet the requirements of the market that it competes in.
-As a result of this demand, the use has grown to a point where it exceeds what is permitted as a Home Industry (approximately 4 times the size).
-While the owner still lives on the site, the size of the operation is beyond what would typically qualify as a Home Industry.
+Planning Comment: The current use exceeds what is permitted as a Home Industry.
+While the owner lives on the site, the size of the operation is beyond what would typically qualify as a Home Industry.
 With that said, the scale of the use, in the context of the site and surrounding area, remains appropriate in the view of staff.
 Further, this proposal qualifies as a type of use that falls under the category of 'Other Use' (per PPS) that is suitable and meets all the locational criteria.